 Get More with Milk: Celebrate June Dairy Month

 Since 1939, June Dairy Month has encouraged families to make milk their beverage of choice based on its nutrition and value.
 Dairy’s rich history continues with communities, companies and people from across the region observing June Dairy Month in a variety of ways.
-In the Southeast, dairy farm families often open their gates to visitors for tours, while local fairs and festivals offer taste testing and dairy parades featuring delicious dairy products.
+In the Southeast, dairy farm families often open their gates to visitors for tours, while local fairs and festivals offer taste testing and events featuring delicious dairy products.

 This June, pay tribute to dairy farmers across the Southeast by participating in one of the many local, county, parish or state events planned for your area.